sandip4n/eq-presets/README.md

 - Treble -4dB
 - Ear Gain -2.4dB

+The preference adjustments can vary depending on the response of the drivers.
+For example, treble peaks may appear to be more tolerable with electrostatic tweeters than balanced armatures.
+Do note that this is a subjective take based on experience with just one pair of IEMs (Monarch Mk3) and no measurements to back it up.
+In such cases, the treble adjustment can be increased by up to 1.5 dB.
+The additional presence and air can improve clarity and staging.

 If none of this makes any sense, please consider going through the materials linked below.